GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Introduction

 The performance of modern Reinforcement Learning (RL) agents is determined by, among other factors, the quality of their reward function.
 Traditionally, reward functions are defined manually as part of the problem specification.
 In many real-world settings, however, environments are readily available while reward functions are absent and must be specified.
 Manually designing rewards is often impractical, error-prone, and does not scale, particularly in contemporary multi-task RL scenarios~\citep{wilson2007multi, teh2017distral, parisotto2015actor}.

 A natural alternative is to automate reward specification by learning a reward model from data.
 The dominant paradigm here is Inverse Reinforcement Learning (IRL), which attempts to infer a reward model from observations of expert behavior~\citep{ng2000irl, christiano2017preferences, ziebart2008maximum}.
-In the era of Deep RL, approaches such as GAIL~\citep{ho2016gail} represent rewards with deep neural networks.
+In the era of Deep RL, approaches such as AIRL~\citep{fu2018learningrobustrewardsadversarial} represent rewards with deep neural networks.
 While effective, these reward functions are typically opaque black boxes, making them difficult to interpret or verify~\citep{molnar2020interpretable}.
 Moreover, IRL methods often require substantial amounts of data and can lead to inaccurate rewards~\citep{sapora2024evil}.

-An alternative representation that has recently gained traction is using code to express reward models~\citep{pmlr-v235-venuto24a,ma2023eureka}.
-Code is a particularly well-suited representation, because reward functions are often far simpler to express than the complex policies which maximize them ~\citep{ng2000irl,cookcomplexity, godel}.
+Recently, expressing reward models through code has emerged as a promising approach ~\citep{pmlr-v235-venuto24a,ma2023eureka}.
+Code is a particularly well-suited representation, as reward functions are often far simpler to express than the complex policies that maximize them ~\citep{ng2000irl,cookcomplexity, godel}.
 These approaches leverage code-generating Large Language Models (LLMs) and human-provided task descriptions or goal states to generate reward programs~\citep{pmlr-v235-venuto24a}.
 Subsequently, the generated rewards are verified~\citep{pmlr-v235-venuto24a} or improved using the performance of a trained policy as feedback~\citep{ma2023eureka}.
 However, this prior work has not investigated whether it is possible to recover a reward function purely from human demonstrations in an IRL-style setting, without utilizing any explicit task description or domain-specific design assumptions.

 In this work, we address the question of how to efficiently infer rewards-as-code from expert demonstrations using LLMs.
 We propose an optimization procedure inspired by evolutionary search~\citep{goldberg1989geneticalgorithms, eiben2003evolutionary, salimans2017es, romera2024funsearch, novikov2025alphaevolvecodingagentscientific}, in which code LLMs iteratively introspect over demonstrations to generate and refine programs that serve as reward models.
 This perspective effectively revisits the IRL paradigm in the modern context of program synthesis with LLMs.